 Parish (b.
-1997) is a composer, producer, and sound artist currently based in San Francisco.
+1997) is a composer, producer, and sound artist based in Edinburgh, Scotland.
 His music draws influence from eclectic sources, combining elements of post-minimalism, experimental electronic, deconstructed club, electroacoustic improvisation, sacred music, and noise.

 He has been pseudonymously releasing music since 2012 across a wide variety of genres.
 His music has been featured in Wire Magazine, Mixmag France, and YEAR0001 SOUNDS and has been used in film, television, documentary, video games, and theater.
 Constructed from a composite of acoustic instruments, bespoke electronics, field recordings, physical modeling, extended techniques, and heavy digital signal processing, Parish’s work lies somewhere in the indefinite space between acoustic and electronic and is beholden to neither.